 The Bell Choir is open to high school students and adults; prior bell ringing or musical experience is not necessary.
 Ringers learn the rudiments of music, ringing technique and something of church music and hymn history.
 Rehearsals are on Wednesday evenings from 5:00-6:00 pm in the sanctuary; the Bell Choir plays once or twice a month in the Sunday service during the school year.
-The Bell Choir takes a break during the summer as well, approximately mid-June through mid-August.
+The Bell Choir takes a break during the summer as well; the last Wednesday rehearsal this spring will be May 31, 2017, resuming in mid-August.
 The church owns a three octave set of Schulmerich handbells.
 New singers and ringers are always welcome in the Adult Choir or Bell Choir.
-It is not necessary to be a member of Second Presbyterian Church to participate in the music program.

-The Junior choir is open to children in grades 2-6 (approximately) and meets during the school year on Sunday mornings before Sunday School, from 10:00-10:15 a.m., in the Chapel.
-After a summer break, they resume practice on the second Sunday in September.
-The Junior Choir normally sings in the Sunday worship service about once a month and participates in the annual Christmas Eve Pageant.
+Directed by Julia Harlow, the Junior choir is open to middle school age children, approximately grades 4-8.
+They practice from 10:30-10:45 am Sundays in the choir room (upstairs in the sanctuary building), for the academic year, September through May.
+The Junior Choir normally sings in the Sunday worship service about once a month and participates in the annual Christmas Pageant.